Convergence Analysis of Fixed Point Chance Constrained Optimal Power Flow Problems: Analysis

 with $ \b{s} = \text{vec}(\b{v}, \bs{\theta}, \bex{p}{g},\bex{q}{g}) $, $ C_1(\b{s}) = C_0( \b{p}^g_G )$, $ \bs{\lambda} = \bs{\lambda}(\b{s}) = \text{vec}(\bs{\lambda}_q,\bs{\lambda}_v,\bs{\lambda}_{\theta},\bs{\lambda}_g)$, $ \jbbo{\b{h}(\b{s};\bs{\lambda}) \ge \b{0} } \in \mathbb{R}^{m} $ ($m = N_L + 4N$ inequality constraints in \eqref{eq:iacopf}) and $ \b{f}(\b{s};\b{d}) = \b{f}(\b{s}) $. \jbbo{Our analysis is consistent with classical nonlinear programming sensitivity results \cite{FiaccoKyparisis85,Fiacco80}, however is different because of the fixed point component of the algorithm.
 In classical nonlinear programming $ \bs{\lambda} $ is taken as an independent perturbation parameter, with focus on the sensitivities of $ \b{s} $ with respect to $ \bs{\lambda} $.
 However, because the (implicit) chance-constrained problem also contains the dependence $ \bs{\lambda} = \bs{\lambda}(\b{s}) $ we are led to also} \jbbo{acknowledge the} \jbbo{interplay of $ \bs{\lambda} $ and $\b{s}$.} Recall that a fixed point, say $ \bs{\lambda}^* $, of a continuous function/mapping, say $ \jbbr{M}(\bs{\lambda}) $, can be defined by the two conditions

 \jbbr{(see for instance \cite[Sec.
 10.1]{burden2010numerical} and \cite[Sec.
 6.3]{strogatz} on fixed points.)} \jbbr{These two conditions are generalizations of a scalar fixed-point (FP) to vector valued functions.
 Condition 1 represents the definition of a FP, which is a point that remains unchanged after being mapped.
 Condition 2 is a sufficient condition for a fixed point mapping to converge \cite[Theorem 10.6]{burden2010numerical}).
 This condition implies that recursive mappings of a fixed-point are characterized by vanishing derivatives (successively applying the mapping results in a stable point, which make such mapping be sometimes called a contraction \cite[Theorem 10.6]{burden2010numerical}).
-Note that Algorithm 1 in line 5 checks whether the differences in successive constraint tightenings are small, i.e., this is a numerical check of Condition 1.
-We further analyze properties of Condition 2, which may be useful in improving the convergence behavior of the algorithm by providing insights of re-scaling certain inputs.} Now, to closer investigate the relation between the variables in Algorithm 1, define the mapping in line \ref{alg:alg1_s} that determines $ \b{s}^{(k+1)} $ from $ \bs{\lambda}^{(k)} $ by $ \b{s}_M(\bs{\lambda}^{(k)}) $ (i.e., $ \b{s}^{(k+1)} = \b{s}_M(\bs{\lambda}^{(k)}) $), and the operation in line \ref{alg:alg1_lam} that determines $ \bs{\lambda}^{(k+1)} $ from $ \b{s}^{(k+1)} $ by $ \bs{\lambda}_M(\b{s}^{(k+1)}) $ (i.e., $ \bs{\lambda}^{(k+1)} = \bs{\lambda}_M(\b{s}^{(k+1)}) $).
+Note that Algorithm 1 in line 5 checks whether the differences in successive constraint tightenings are small, i.e., this is a numerical check of Condition 1. \jbbR{We further analyze properties of Condition 2 to obtain insights into the convergence behavior of the algorithm.} } Now, to closer investigate the relation between the variables in Algorithm 1, define the mapping in line \ref{alg:alg1_s} that determines $ \b{s}^{(k+1)} $ from $ \bs{\lambda}^{(k)} $ by $ \b{s}_M(\bs{\lambda}^{(k)}) $ (i.e., $ \b{s}^{(k+1)} = \b{s}_M(\bs{\lambda}^{(k)}) $), and the operation in line \ref{alg:alg1_lam} that determines $ \bs{\lambda}^{(k+1)} $ from $ \b{s}^{(k+1)} $ by $ \bs{\lambda}_M(\b{s}^{(k+1)}) $ (i.e., $ \bs{\lambda}^{(k+1)} = \bs{\lambda}_M(\b{s}^{(k+1)}) $).
 Then the statements in the algorithm recursively define the next iterates, starting from $ k =0 $, $ \b{s}^{(k)}$, $ \bs{\lambda}^{(k)}$, so that,

 This means that there is a mapping that generates $ \b{s}^{(k+1)} $ from $ \b{s}^{(k)} $ and one that generates $ \bs{\lambda}^{(k+1)} $ from $ \bs{\lambda}^{(k)} $.
 In particular, if $ \bs{\lambda}^{(k)} \to \bs{\lambda}^* $ then $ \b{s}^{(k)} \to \b{s}^* $ and vice-versa. \jbbr{Our analysis is based on the assertion that if Condition 2 in \eqref{eq:convcond} holds, then $ \bs{\lambda}^* $ (and $ \b{s}^* $) is a fixed point.}